openstreetmap/openstreetmap-website/INSTALL.md

 # Production Deployment

-Write some notes here about passenger, CGIMap and the GPX importer.
+Write some notes here about environments, production database, passenger, CGIMap and the GPX importer.